 Reflecting the dome construction method, we call the tests \eqref{eq:irdt_nn} and \eqref{eq:irdt} \emph{iteratively refined dome tests} (IRDT).
 These tests can be implemented in several ways and extra domes arising in the course of the construction can also be included.
 This is illustrated in \S\ref{sec:alg}.
 The major cost of the tests is calculating the inner products $\vq_{j}^{T}\at_i$ and $\vn_j^T\at_i$ for each feature $\at_i$ to be tested.
 Because of the iterative construction, this can be done by computing $\vq_{1}^{T}\at_i, \vn_{1}^{T}\at_i, \dots, \vn_{k-1}^{T}\at_i$ (see \eqref{eq:betak+1}, \eqref{eq:qk+1}, \eqref{eq:greedyk}).
 So to execute all of the tests $\DM_{1},\dots,\DM_{k}$, only $k$ inner products are used per feature tested.
 This is $O(\dd k)$ time complexity per feature tested where $\dd$ is the feature dimension.
 So the marginal cost of increasing $k$ by $1$ is the cost of computing one additional inner product per feature tested.

 A composite test is mathematically equivalent to test disjunction, $(T_{1}\disjct T_{2})(\at_{i}) = T_{1}(\at_{i})\disjct T_{2}(\at_{i})$.
-The following lemma indicates that a disjunction of region tests is weaker than the test based on the intersection of the regions.
-It is easy to construct examples that demonstrate this.
-Consider two spheres of equal radius with a small intersection.
+A disjunction of region tests is weaker than the test based on the intersection of the regions.
+For example, consider two spheres of equal radius with a small intersection.
 Both spheres can intersect a half space while the intersection does not.

 \begin{lemma} For compact sets $\RR_{1}$, $\RR_{2}$: $T_{\RR_1} \disjct T_{\RR_2} \comp T_{\RR_1 \cap \RR_2}.$ \end{lemma} Lemma \ref{lem:conjt} indicates that a disjunction of tests is trading rejection performance for simplicity and ease of implementation.
-Despite the above limitation, the IRDT test is very competitive with Dictionary-based THT on the data sets used in our numerical studies.
+Despite the above limitation, the IRDT test is very competitive with Dictionary-based THT on the datasets used in our numerical studies.